Prijmamahatara/Prijmamahatara/case-studies/monitoring-data-pipelines.md

 Conclusion

 Reliable data pipelines are the foundation of trustworthy analytics.
-By monitoring freshness, volume, quality, and performance—and enforcing clear SLAs—teams can detect issues early, reduce operational risk, and ensure data remains a dependable asset.
+By monitoring freshness, volume, quality, and performance and enforcing clear SLAs—teams can detect issues early, reduce operational risk, and ensure data remains a dependable asset.

 Effective monitoring turns pipelines from black boxes into observable, resilient systems that scale with business needs.